filipjaruska/mtds/README.md

 ### Server Guide

-run in a container or vm using the `--server flah`. cmd example:
+run in a container or vm using the `--server` flag. cmd example:

 ```bash
 "project name.exe" --server